If your resume's filename doesn't make sense to a recruiter, they probably won't read it.

 Free bonus: The One Resume Resource You’ll Ever Need is a handy reference to make your resume get you more job interviews.
 Download it free now

 Did you spellcheck and proofread your resume and cover letter?
-Try Grammarly now
+Try Grammarly free

 1) Whalen Smithers, Updated Resume, Nov 2008.doc